voronianski/flux-comparison/README.md

 http://labs.voronianski.com/flux-comparison

-**Detailed article about all implementations is coming soon on my blog.**
+**Few notes about all implementations you can read on my [blog](http://pixelhunter.me/post/110248593059/flux-solutions-compared-by-example).**

 ## Examples